 MG Chapter educational programming

-Choose three hours of classes from MG chapter educational activities from designated options posted on OSU events calendar.
+Choose three hours of classes from MG chapter educational activities from designated options posted on the OSU events calendar.

 Complete open-book exam online by 3/31/2018.

 Complete and document at least 56 hours of volunteer time by 9/30/2018.
 Not required for certificate option 2 below.